MoKhawatmi/MoKhawatmi/README.md

 I'm a highly motivated, aspiring, and hardworking individual seeking to improve, learn, and gain more experience in my field.

 I love programming and problem solving.
-Currently i specialize in Android and fullstack web development and i will continue to gain other skills in the future.
+Currently i specialize in Android and fullstack web development and i will continue to acquire other skills in the future.

 I carry a bachelor's degree in Computer science.